Monday, October 05, 2015

 Bond Unreliable to Deter Potential International Child Abduction

-A Florida appeal court has sensibly overturned a lower court’s decision that had allowed the visit of two children to Jamaica to see their father conditioned primarily on his filing a $50,000 bond.
+Last year, a Florida appeal court sensibly overturned a lower court’s decision that had allowed the visit of two children to Jamaica to see their father conditioned primarily on his filing a $50,000 bond.

 The father had been deported to Jamaica upon convictions for battery on the mother and had repeatedly threatened to kidnap the children.